 Check your medicines

-Make sure you have all the medicines (auto-injectors, etc.) you need for your trip.
-Make sure you have a medic alert bracelet if you are at risk of having a serious allergic reaction or anaphylaxis.
+Make sure you have all the medicines (for example, auto-injectors) you need for your trip.
+Make sure you have a Medic Alert bracelet if you are at risk of having a serious allergic reaction or anaphylaxis.

 Know the policy

 When travelling by plane or train, know the company policy about allergies.
-For example, some transportation services do not let children with life threatening allergies travel alone.
+For example, some services do not let children with life-threatening allergies travel alone.
 Most airlines have removed peanut products from on-board service.
-But this does not mean that the foods served are allergen free.
+However, this does not mean that the foods served are allergen free.

 With fluid restrictions on airplanes and other regulations, it is a good idea to know the laws about what is permitted on planes or when travelling across a border.